-Expenditure on repairs to an asset not comprising trading stock is likely to be of a capital nature, particularly when it is not incurred at regular intervals.1 The capital nature of the expenditure arises because it relates to the protection of a capital asset.2
+Expenditure on repairs to an asset not comprising trading stock is likely to be of a capital nature, particularly when it is not incurred at regular intervals.
+This is because the expenditure relates to the protection of a capital asset.
+2

 Expenditure of a capital nature does not qualify as a general deduction under section 11(a).
-Nevertheless, section 11(d) makes provision for the deduction of expenditure incurred on repairs for the purposes of trade provided the requirements are met.
+Nevertheless, section 11(d) makes provision for the deduction of expenditure incurred on repairs for the purposes of trade provided its requirements are met.